rehg-lab/website/content/publication/pub15/index.md

 ---
-title: "Discovering Novel Predictors of Minimally Verbal Outcomes in Autism through Computational Modeling"
+title: "Efficient Learning and Decoding of the Continuous-Time Hidden Markov Model for Disease Progression Modeling"
 authors:
 - Yu-Ying Liu
 - Alexander Moreno